vyos/vyos-build/README.md

 ## Prerequisites

-To build a VyOS image, you need Debian8 "Jessie" environment (with jessie-backports repository).
-You can create it with [debootstrap](https://wiki.debian.org/Debootstrap) on Debian, Ubuntu and many distributions.
-To create Debian8 "Jessie" environment under vyos-chroot directory, run below commands.
+To build a VyOS image, you need Debian 8 "Jessie" environment (with jessie-backports repository).
+You can create it with [debootstrap](https://wiki.debian.org/Debootstrap) on Debian, Ubuntu and many other distributions.
+To create a Debian 8 "Jessie" environment under vyos-chroot directory, run these commands:

 ```
-$ sudo apt install debootstrap (Note: This is on Debian/Ubuntu, adjust it with your favorite distro package manager)
+$ sudo apt-get install debootstrap # (Note: This is on Debian/Ubuntu, adjust it for your favorite distro package manager)
 $ sudo debootstrap jessie vyos-chroot
 $ sudo chroot vyos-chroot

 # echo "deb http://deb.debian.org/debian jessie-backports main" >> /etc/apt/sources.list
-# apt update
+# apt-get update
 ```

-Several packages are required for building the ISO and all packages, namely python3, live-build, pbuilder, python3-pystache and devscripts.
+Several packages are required for building the ISO: python3, live-build, pbuilder, python3-pystache.
+The ./configure script will warn you if any dependencies are missing.
 Individual packages may have other build dependencies.
-If some packages are missing, build scripts will tell you.
+If some dependencies are missing, package build scripts will tell you.

 ## Building the ISO image inside a docker container

 Using Dockerfile you can create your own docker container that can be used to build a VyOS ISO image.
-The Dockerfile contains some of the most used packages needed for a VyOs build ISO process.
+The Dockerfile contains some of the most used packages needed for a VyOS build ISO process.

 ```
 squashfs-tools           # Required for squashfs file system